By Tim Lambert

 Worse Russia suffered a severe famine in 1921-1922 in which many people died.
 Meanwhile, the Tsar and his family were murdered in 1918.
 They were not the only ones.
 The Communist secret police the Cheka, killed tens of thousands of people.

-During the civil war, the Communists simply took food from the peasants by force whenever they needed it.
+During the civil war, the Communists took food from the peasants by force whenever.
 The harsh policies of the Communists provoked unrest.
 In 1921 there were strikes in Petrograd and a mutiny at the Kronstadt naval base, which was crushed by force.
 However, Lenin made a strategic retreat.
 He announced his ‘new economic policy’.
 The peasants were allowed to grow food and sell it for profit.
 In the towns, some free enterprise was allowed.
 The Communists only retained control of the ‘commanding heights’ of industry (the most important ones).
-The new economic policy helped Russia to recover from the devastation wreaked by the civil war.
+The new economic policy helped the Soviet Union to recover from the devastation wreaked by the civil war.

 However, time was running out for Lenin.
 In 1922 he suffered the first of a series of strokes and he died in January 1924.
 Following Lenin’s death, the cunning and devious Stalin (Joseph Vissarionovich Dzhugashvili 1879-1953) took power.
-By 1928 he had made himself dictator.
+By 1928 he had made himself dictator of the Soviet Union.
 His main enemy Leon Trotsky (Lev Davidovich Bronstein 1879-1940) was exiled in 1929.
 In 1940 he was assassinated in Mexico.

 Stalin was determined to crush the Ukrainian peasants and he caused a terrible famine in 1932-33 that took the lives of millions of innocent people.
 In 1932 collective farms were given completely unrealistic quotas to fill.
 Soviet law decreed that the peasants would not be allowed to keep any grain until they had met their quotas.
 They could not, of course, meet them so Soviet officials simply confiscated all the grain they wanted leaving the peasants to starve.
 How many people died in this man-made famine is not known for sure but it was probably about 7 million.